An Israeli ministry, in a ‘concept paper,’ proposes transferring Gaza civilians to Egypt’s Sinai

 “We are against transfer to any place, in any form, and we consider it a red line that we will not allow to be crossed,” Nabil Abu Rudeineh, spokesman for Palestinian President Mahmoud Abbas, said of the report.
 “What happened in 1948 will not be allowed to happen again.”

-A mass displacement, Abu Rudeineh said, would be “tantamount to declaring a new war.”
+A mass displacement, Rudeineh said, would be “tantamount to declaring a new war.”

 So far more than 8,000 Palestinians, the vast majority of them civilians, have been killed since Israel went to war against Hamas after its Oct.
 7 attack.